Pelargonium, geranium : planting and growing

 What would our windowsills, balconies, summer beds and borders be without Pelargonium, more commonly called geranium?

-Unlike its cousin hardy geranium, Pelargonium is a non-hardy plant, frost-tender, generally grown as an annual unless brought indoors over winter to avoid frost.
-Growing it in the open ground is possible only in our mildest regions.
+Unlike its cousin the hardy geranium, Pelargonium is a non-hardy plant, tender, generally grown as an annual unless brought indoors over winter to avoid frost.
+Growing it in open ground is only possible in our mildest regions.

 That matters not!
-It offers a wide diversity of shapes, colours, textures and scents to the point of provoking acute collectionitis!
+It offers a wide diversity of shapes, colours, textures and scents, enough to spark acute collection-itis!

 geranium

-Pelargonium comes in many varieties such as pelargonium zonale with velvety leaves marked by a darker zone, ivy geranium (Pelargonium peltatum) “king of balconies”, which forms flowering cascades all summer, florists’ pelargonium with large flowers, or scented pelargonium such as GĂ©ranium rosat (Pelargonium graveolens) whose foliage rich in essential oils exudes varied scents of rose, lemon, mint or even chocolate depending on cultivar and would help repel mosquitoes.
+Pelargonium comes in many varieties such as Pelargonium zonale with velvety leaves marked by a darker zone, the ivy geranium (Pelargonium peltatum) “king of balconies”, which forms flowering cascades all summer, the florist’s pelargonium with large flowers or the scented pelargonium such as geranium rosat (Pelargonium graveolens) whose foliage, rich in essential oils, gives off varied fragrances of rose, lemon, mint or even chocolate depending on cultivar, and is said to repel mosquitoes.

-If the leaves of scented pelargonium are edible, its root is also used in phytotherapy for its purifying benefits.
+If leaves of scented pelargonium are edible, its root is also used in herbal medicine for its cleansing benefits.

-It has a long, generous flowering period lasting six months of the year (or more if kept warm over winter), ranging from pure white to the most flamboyant red, which only the first autumn frosts interrupt.
+It boasts a long, generous flowering period of six months of year (or longer if kept warm over winter), ranging from pure white to the most dazzling red, until first autumn frosts bring it to a halt.

 Always beautiful whatever the weather, geranium flowers need only sun and some regular watering.

-From care to pruning, discover our tips and fall for our exceptional collection of pelargoniums in mini plugs or for our geranium seeds so easy to sow!
-So why deprive yourself?
+From care to pruning, discover our advice and fall for our exceptional collection of pelargoniums in mini plugs or for our geranium seeds so easy to sow!
+So why resist?

 Description and botany